Multiple shells in supernova 2023ixf support the jittering jets explosion mechanism (JJEM): Summary

 \section{Summary}

 Examining the photospheric time evolution of SN 2023ixf that \cite{Zimmermanetal2024} calculated, we identify three evolutionary time periods with a constant expansion velocity, as we mark in Figures \ref{fig:Graph1} and \ref{fig:Graph2}.
-We attribute these to three shells of the SN 2023ixf ejecta.
+However, the first two segments, Shells 1 and 2, might be a single shell.
+We attribute these to shells of the SN 2023ixf ejecta.
 Our calculated velocities of these shells during their respective photospheric phases are $v_{\rm S1} \simeq 12,150 \km \s^{-1}$, $v_{\rm S2} \simeq 9,350 \km \s^{-1}$, and $v_{\rm S3}\simeq 5,150 \km \s^{-1}$.
+The velocity of a single shell that combines Shells 1 and 2 and up to day 17, is $v_{\rm SE}=7,676 \pm 130 \km \s^{-1}$.
 The shells can be complete (covering a solid angle of $\Omega_{\rm sh} = 4 \pi$), or partial if the partial shell, or cap, is along the line of sight.

 Several CCSNRs have morphologies with two or more complete or partial shells.
 We presented four of these in Figures \ref{fig:MorphologiesFull} and \ref{fig:MorphologiesPartial}, and mention two more in Section \ref{sec:Remnants}.
 Earlier studies attributed all these CCSNRs to the JJEM, primarily to two or three energetic jet pairs.
 Additionally, three-dimensional hydrodynamic simulations \citep{Braudoetal2025} demonstrate the formation of such structures by consecutive pairs of jets.